panvorotila/gitutorial/README.md

 For commited files<br>
 git diff previous hash (space) later hash or HEAD

-##To ignore some files
+## To ignore some files

 touch .gitignore<br>
-and add files to be ignored, for example .DC_Store (MacOS settings informationdirectory)
+and add files to be ignored, for example .DC_Store (MacOS settings information directory)